numfocus/gsoc/2016/proposals/rai-vivek.md

 I am a Biology enthusiast with a wide spectrum of interests in computing.
 I am inclined towards developing or improving software tools in the field of computational biology.

+Currently, I am enrolled as a pre-final undergraduate student at *Indian Institute of Technology Kharagpur*, studying Biotechnology and Biochemical Engineering.

 ## Why this project?